squaredproject/Entwined/README.md

 If there is no ed25519 public key generate one: `ssh-keygen -t ed25519 -C "my-email-address"` Go to github.com with your login.
 Go to your profile.
 Go to settings under your profile (right side).
 Add a key, which is in the left menu.
 Use the friendly add button and paste your key in.
 After you've done all your work, you can delete that key (for proper security).

-# NEW LX

-Regrettably, the "new" LX system is not yet fully functional.
-The simulator works, but some patterns crash.
-It is now behind in functionality compared to the `oldlx` branch.

-It intends to use
-the current version of LX Studio, but the port has not yet been fully completed.

-Please see that directory for instructions on running.